 - Associate research scholar

-The number of positions for medical scientists was projected to grow 36% from 2010-2020, reports the U.S. Bureau of Labor Statistics (BLS), which is a faster-than-average rate compared to other occupations.
-As of 2012, the median salary for medical scientists, excluding epidemiologists, was $76,980, per the BLS.
+The number of positions for medical scientists was projected to grow 8% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS), an average rate for all occupations.
+As of 2015, the median salary for medical scientists, excluding epidemiologists, was $82,240, per the BLS.